Olympic Stadium (Montreal): Baseball

 In 1977, the stadium replaced Jarry Park Stadium as the home ballpark of the National League's Montreal Expos.
 As a part of the team's franchise grant, a domed stadium was supposed to be in place for the 1972 baseball season.
 However, due to the delays in constructing Olympic Stadium, until 1977, the Expos annually sought and received a waiver to remain at Jarry.
 As late as January 1977, it was thought the Expos would have to play at least part of the 1977 season at Jarry as well.
 The Parti Québécois' landslide victory in the 1976 provincial elections caused the Expos to break off lease talks.
 However, an agreement was reached in February, and an official announcement came in March.

 The Expos regularly played 81 home games every season until 2003, when they played 22 home games in Puerto Rico at Hiram Bithorn Stadium in San Juan.
 The Expos played 59 home games at Olympic Stadium in each of their final two seasons of 2003 and 2004; the franchise moved south to Washington, D.C. for the 2005 season and became the Washington Nationals.

 Olympic Stadium's first baseball game was played on April 15, 1977.
 In front of 57,592, the Expos lost 7–2 to the Philadelphia Phillies.
 However, the Expos had to use a hacksaw to cut open the locks because the OIB did not have a master key.
 The Expos played five home playoff games in 1981; two in the NLDS against the Phillies, and three in the NLCS against the Los Angeles Dodgers, who went on to win the World Series.
 On October 19, the Expos lost the decisive fifth game, 2–1, to the Dodgers on Rick Monday's ninth-inning home run.
+These were the only playoff games ever played at the stadium, as the Expos did not make the playoffs again during their time in Montreal.
 In 1982, the Major League Baseball All-Star Game was played at Olympic Stadium in front of 59,057—a stadium record for baseball.
 On September 29, 2004, the Expos played their last game in Montreal, losing 9–1 to the Florida Marlins before 31,395.